mohamedyassin60/Kiosk/README.md

-# Turborepo starter
+# Kiosk Management App

-This is an official Yarn v1 starter turborepo.
+This monorepo is built using turborepo.

 ## What's inside?